mit-rss/wall_follower/README.md

-# Lab 3: Wall Following on the Racecar (In-Person)
+# Lab 3: Wall-Following on the Racecar

 | Deliverable   | Due Date  |